Unión Española: 2000s

 In 2008, under the Argentine Marcelo Espina as coach, Unión won his first three games of Torneo de Apertura 2008 against Deportes Melipilla, Audax Italiano and Universidad Católica, but on the next weeks the team worse his performance.
 On July of the same year, the club was purchased by the Spanish employer Jorge Segovia for a fee of 2.500 million pesos.
 The first changes after arrival of Segovia to the club, was the hiring of Jorge Garcés as coach, because the departure of Espina.
 However, Jorge Garcés had a worse performance of Espina, and he was dismissed.
 The coach Luis Hernán Carvallo arrived in his replace.
 Shortly after, the club went to the Promotion playoffs against Deportes Puerto Montt, and the club nearly relegated to Primera B, after an aggregate result of 5–4.

 In the next season, the club made a notable season in the Torneo de Apertura 2009, finishing in the first season at regular phase, qualifying to the play-offs and the Copa Sudamericana 2009, but in the play-offs the team was runner–up of the tournament against Universidad de Chile, on a 2–1 aggregate result.
 Because the first place obtained in the Apertura, Unión qualified to the Copa Sudamericana 2009, the club defeat to La Equidad on 3–2 aggregate, qualifying to the Round of 16 against Vélez Sársfield, but the team nearly qualified to the quarter-finals, after a loss of 5–4 on the aggregate.

 2010s

 In the Primera División Chilena 2010, Unión finished in the fifth place with 52 points over Huachipato with 48 points in the sixth place, qualifying to the Libertadores play-offs.
 In this play-offs, Unión won the tournament against Audax Italiano in the final, and the team qualficated to the 2011 Copa Libertadores First Stage against Bolívar.
 In the first stage of the tournament, Unión won 1–0 on aggregate, qualifying to the second stage.
 In the group stage, Unión finished in the last place with 4 points under Caracas in the third position with 7 points.

 Unión won the Apertura Tournament of 2013, after defeating Colo-Colo 1–0 on the final match.
 Although they tied with Universidad Católica, they won the tournament by goal difference.

+Stadium

+Home games have been played at the Estadio Santa Laura since their 1922 opening.

+After Segovia's arrival in May 2008, the stadium was remodeled at a cost of 4 billion pesos.
+In 2009, the stadium was renamed as Estadio Santa Laura–Universidad SEK.

+Rivals

+The club's traditional rivals are Palestino, a team founded by members of the Palestinian diaspora living in Chile and Audax Italiano, which originated from their local Italian counterpart.

+With Palestino and Audax, the team plays the so-called Clásico de Colonias ("Diaspora Derby").